rtagirov/nessy/README.md

 # nessy-src
 source files of the NESSY code

-This branch doesn't work anywhere (currently).
+In this branch hminus runs at ICL.
-It is intended to work at PMOD, MPS and Imperial College HPC cluster as well as on the local Imperial College machines.
+The purpose of this branch is to get fioss running at ICL.